What are Common Stocks?

 Common stocks are a type of investment that allows individuals to own a small piece of a company.
 By purchasing common stocks, investors can potentially benefit from the long-term growth of the company and receive dividend income.
 Common stocks are a popular investment option for many people, but they come with risks as well as potential rewards.
 Whether you're new to investing or looking to expand your portfolio, this post will provide you with valuable insights into the world of common stocks.

-When an individual buys common stocks, they become a part-owner of the company and have a claim on a portion of its assets and earnings.
-Common stocks are the most widely known and traded type of stock and typically offer the potential for long-term growth and dividend income.
-The price of common stocks fluctuates based on market demand and supply, and investors can buy and sell them on a stock exchange through a stockbroker or online trading platform.
+Common stocks are the most well known and widely traded type of stock.
+They offer the potential for long term growth and can also provide dividend income.
+The price of common stocks changes based on how many people want to buy or sell them and you can trade them on a stock exchange through a broker or an online trading platform.

-Companies issue common stocks to raise capital to fund their growth and expansion plans.
-As a shareholder, an individual has the right to vote in the company's annual meetings, participate in major decisions affecting the company's future, and receive a portion of the profits through dividends, if declared.
+Companies issue common stocks to raise money for their growth and expansion.
+As a shareholder you have the right to vote at the company's annual meetings, help make important decisions about its future and receive a share of the profits through dividends if they are declared.

 Why are Common Stocks Issued?